simonorozcoarias/YORO/README.md

-# YOLO-DNA: Pipeline for LTR-Retrotransposones detection using Deep Neural Network YOLO inspired
+# YORO: Pipeline for LTR-Retrotransposon detection using Deep Neural Network YOLO inspired
+## Genomic Object Detection: An Improved Approach for Transposable Element Detection and Classification Using Convolutional Neural Networks

 ## Installation: